 The RTS contract is the first major local deal for Atkins, which acquired Kenyan engineering firm, Howard Humphreys East Africa, back in March 2016 as part of its strategy to make Kenya’s capital home to its regional office for Africa.

-Breathe of a new life into the Nairobi Railway City project
+Breathe a new life into the Nairobi Railway City project

 Upon completion, the Nairobi Railway City shall have multi-modal transit stations, mixed-use or commercial buildings, international offices, small and medium enterprise clusters,s and high-tech industry buildings according to Transport Principal Secretary, Charles Hinga.

-Other facilities planned for the city include residential buildings, community and government buildings, open space and plazas, and powerful non-motorized and pedestrian walkways.
+Other facilities planned for the city include residential buildings, community and government buildings, open spaces and plazas, and powerful non-motorized and pedestrian walkways.